Outwood Academy Ripon: History

 In 2000, teacher James Kelly was a regional winner in the "Most Outstanding New Teacher" category of the Teaching Awards.

 In September 2011 Ripon College converted to academy status.
 It reopened as Outwood Academy Ripon, and became part of Outwood Grange Academies Trust.

 On 11 November 2015, approximately 40 pupils at the school simultaneously fell ill during an Armistice Day service.
 Police said students showed signs of "sickness and feeling faint sometime between 11:00 and 11.30".

-Pastoral care

-Each pupil belongs to one of 21 tutor groups, known as vertical mentor groups (VMGs), which assemble after second lesson and take part in different activities.
-The mentor groups contain pupils from years 7-11 with the exception of Algeria which is purely Sixth Form.
+As of 2024, the school has "temporarily suspended the sixth form provision".

 Special educational needs provision

-A specialist team of teaching assistants and special educational needs (SEN) managers work together in 'The Hub' to ensure that students in need of extra support are getting it.
-Teachers from the Hub will mentor students either on site in the Hub or in the students lessons alongside the main class teacher.
+A specialist team of teaching assistants and special educational needs (SEN) managers work together in 'The Bridge' to ensure that students in need of extra support are getting it.
+Teachers from the Bridge will mentor students either on site in the Bridge or in the students lessons alongside the main class teacher.

-The Bridge operate a 'Bridge Pass' scheme where students in lessons feel like they need a time out or extra support can complete the rest in the Bridge.